4finance/micro-infra-spring/README.md

 That's why we use [Swagger](https://github.com/wordnik/swagger-spec).
 And you should too - check out their [live demo](http://petstore.swagger.wordnik.com/).
 It's documenting your API automatically but you can provide more annotations to describe your API even more beautifully.

+#### Backend API documentation and Swagger-UI
+Swagger consists of two separate parts - __documenting API (backend)__ and __presentation of the API (swagger-ui)__.
+The configuraiton presented below shows you how to add the __backend API documentation__.
+We already provide Swagger-UI for you cause it's placed in __/resources/static/swagger__ folder.
+That means that you will have it (for Spring Boot) out of the box when you access the http://yourmicroservice.com/swagger/ URL.

 ### Example of usage

 Below you can find an example of some of Swagger's annotations in action.